 I wrote to the Minister of Health here in Alberta but so far they have no intention of publicly funding eculizumab because it is so ridiculously expensive.
 The Canadian Drug Expert Committee reviewed it in 2013 and 2015 (so I am hoping for another review in 2017!).
 At that time, “CDEC recommended it not be listed on publicly funded drug plans as the clinical benefit could not be adequately established.”
 Based on the current situation, our government considers funding of eculizumab for aHUS on a case-by-case basis under the Short Term Exceptional Drug Therapy program.

 But bloodwork shows quite clearly that the drug works.
 Hemoglobin goes up, platelets go up (because they are not elsewhere making clots), creatinine goes down as kidney function improves and LDH goes down as the damaged cells are reduced and then eliminated completely.
 On eculizumab, the patient returns to full health.

-Thank you Robyn Tansey for sharing your story.
-If you are interested in sharing your story of how aHUS has impacted your life, please contact us at email@example.com.
+Thank you to Robyn Tansey for sharing your story.
+If you are interested in sharing your story of how aHUS has impacted your life, please contact us at firstname.lastname@example.org.